 The photoperiod is the time a Leopard gecko is exposed to light over a period of 24 hours.
-It will likely affect the behaviour and reproduction of Leopard geckos.
+The Leopard gecko photoperiod affects behaviour and reproduction.

 Table of contents

 The photoperiod is the period of time (or the number of hours) per day during which we are exposed to light.
 In other words, daytime (vs. night time).
 On earth, natural light mainly comes from the sun.
 The number of daylight hours varies from place to place.
 It is mainly dependant on the location on earth and typically ranges between 10 and 14 hours per day.

 Outside these periods (i.e. during the day and during the night), Leopard geckos will spend most of their time hiding and sleeping.
 Because of this, it is commonly concluded that they do not need exposure to light at all, but various literature suggests that it is not the case and that even pet Leopard geckos do benefit from having day and night patterns.

 In most cases, using the natural day-night patterns of your location will be enough.
-If you don’t live in a sunny area and/or in the case where electrical light sources are used, the photoperiod for Leopard geckos can either be set to 12 hours per day or between 11 hours in winter and 13 hours in summer.
+For those not living in sunny areas and/or in the case where electrical light sources are used, the photoperiod for Leopard geckos can either be set to 12 hours per day or between 11 hours in winter and 13 hours in summer.

 Scientists believe that the amount of melatonin (see later) varies when there is a variation in the photoperiod — which suggest that photoperiod might have an effect on their biology, reproduction and other behaviours.
 When a Leopard gecko is placed in an artificial environment, the photoperiod needs to be considered as it will likely affect the behaviour and reproduction.